Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 Actions, they are not exclusive.

-For example, Intimidation may be done with (Strength + Physique), or bamboozlement with (Cunning + Deception).
+For example, Intimidation may be done with (Strength + Physique), or bamboozle with (Wits + Deception).
 Finding creative interpretations of the character’s strengths is perfectly valid!

 ### Groups

-Social actions against groups of people, rather than individuals, suffer from the lack of intimacy--in addition to the natural logistical issues.
+Social actions against groups of people, rather than individuals, suffer from the lack of intimacy—in addition to the natural logistical issues.

 Characters in groups of magnitude of “Crowd” or larger gain Resolve according to their **Scale**. i.e. Crowd gains +2, Village +4, and City